Welcome to Intentional Health.

 Or if you have never thought about any of those area’s before, Intentional Health could help you begin your journey to be more Intentional about your health.

-Often, we may know what the healthier options are, but we don’t necessarily always remember, or choose them, and don’t always think about the cumulative effects they may have on us later in life.
+Often, we may know what the healthier options are, but we don’t necessarily always remember, or choose them, and rarely think about the cumulative effects they may have on us later in life.

 Intentional health has been designed following over 15 years experience in secondary education and public health interventions.
 It appears that existing public services aren’t yet turning the tide of the UK’s increasingly poor lifestyle health, particularly for those with poorer income and education.